Patrick Murray (actor): Personal life and death

-Murray married Shelley Wilkinson in 1981; the couple had three sons before divorcing in 1996.
+In 1981, Murray married Shelley Wilkinson; the couple had three sons before divorcing in 1996.
 In 2016, he married Anong in Thailand, and they later had one daughter.

 In 2017, returning to England, Murray gave up acting and became a taxi driver in order to comply with minimum income rules for citizens who wished to bring non-European spouses to England, to allow his wife and daughter to settle in England with him.
 They later managed to obtain a visa.

 In 2018, Murray was planning to take part in a bus trip that would raise money for Demelza, a children's hospice.
 However, the trip was called off at the last minute as Murray revealed he was receiving treatment for chronic obstructive pulmonary disease (COPD).
 The trip would have included him entertaining 70 fans while travelling from Leysdown-on-Sea in Kent to Margate.
 Murray wanted to complete the trip at a later date.

 In January 2021, Murray revealed that he was diagnosed with lung cancer.
 Subsequent scans also found a tumour in his liver, for which he had surgery to remove half of his liver.
 In May 2022, after a transcatheter arterial chemoembolization (TACE), he announced that he had been given the all-clear on his lung cancer and treatment had been successful.
 However, in April 2023, he revealed the lung cancer had returned and spread.

-Murray died from lung cancer in Rochester, Kent, on 29 September 2025, at the age of 68.
+Murray died from lung cancer in Rochester, Kent, on 29 September 2025, aged 68.